 For a quicker final result, plant advanced plants or seedlings.
-Choose plants that won’t outgrow the space provided or hang intrusively over walkways.
+Choose plants that won’t outgrow the space or hang intrusively over walkways.

-Use premium quality potting mix which allows free drainage and can hold in the moisture in at the same time.
+Use premium quality potting mix which allows free drainage and can hold in the moisture at the same time.
 Premium potting mixes like Searles Platinum Potting Mix contain excellent water holding capabilities and controlled release fertilisers to feed plants for up to 18 months for stronger and thicker growth.

 To maximise watering ingenuity, create a vertical wall system that waters from the top and the excess water runs down to the lower tiers.
 Some premade vertical wall kits cater for dripper systems.
 Keep in mind some herbs require their soil to be moist while others like it a little drier.
 Group plants together that have the same water requirements.
 For example, Mediterranean herbs such as thyme and groundcover rosemary need well-drained, drier soil and are best positioned together and at the top of the wall.
-Herbs that require regularly moist soil, such as, mint, basil and lemongrass, are best planted at the lower levels of a vertical garden.
+Herbs that require regularly moist soil, such as mint, basil and lemongrass, are best planted at the lower levels of a vertical garden.

 Leafy greens in pots